roundcube/roundcube.github.com/_posts/2025-06-01-security-updates-1.6.11-and-1.5.10.md

 ## Security fixes

-- Fix Post-Auth RCE via PHP Object Deserialization reported by firs0v.
+- Fix Post-Auth RCE via PHP Object Deserialization reported by [Kirill Firsov](https://x.com/k_firsov).

 See the full changelogs in the release notes on the Github download pages for the updated versions [1.6.11](https://github.com/roundcube/roundcubemail/releases/tag/1.6.11) and [1.5.10](https://github.com/roundcube/roundcubemail/releases/tag/1.5.10).